uvaysbazaev/Counter-Strike-Zombie-Plague/README.md

 E-BOT
 -
 Changes to the config:
-- Random skill enabled
+- Random skill enabled with minimum skill of 55 and maximum skill of 75
-- Min skill: 55 & Max skill: 75
-- Disabled name tags
+- Name tags disabled
-- Disabled "ebot_analyze_create_camp_waypoints"
-- Disabled "ebot_zm_aim_boost"
+- Cvars "ebot_analyze_create_camp_waypoints" and "ebot_zm_aim_boost" disabled

 Maps
 -